rohan843/cybersecurity-notes/README.md

 ## The CIA Triad

 It is a model that helps inform how organizations consider risk when setting up systems and security policies.

+**Confidentiality**: Only authorized users can access specific assets or data.
+For e.g., strict access controls.

+**Integrity**: Data is correct, authentic and reliable.
+For e.g., encryption to protect data from tampering.

+**Availability**: Data is available to those who are authorized to access it.